A Beginner’s Guide to the Gym

 Don’t feel bad if it isn’t immediately apparent to you.
 And don’t be shy about asking for help.

-If the trainer who wrote your program did his job, he should’ve made an educated guess at the appropriate weight for each exercise, or an appropriate level of resistance for the exercises that involve elastic bands.
-Keep in mind, however, that these are just the starting weights — they will change as you progress.
+If the trainer who wrote your program did his job, he should’ve made an educated guess at the appropriate weight for each exercise, or an appropriate level of resistance for the exercises that involve resistance bands.
+Keep in mind, however, that these are just the starting weights—they will change as you progress.

 The goal of strength training is to get stronger.
 If you’ve never done any of these exercises before or never done them within a structured program, your strength will increase pretty fast.
 That’s great.
 It’s exactly what’s supposed to happen.